An arithmetic Yau-Zaslow formula: The motivic Euler characteristic of Calabi-Yau varieties

 This can be written as a first order formula, and we have seen that this formula is true for $k=\mathbb{R}$.
-Therefore by the model completeness of real closed fields, it is true for every real closed field $k$, so these semialgebraic sets have the same real closed Euler characteristic. \end{proof}
+Therefore by the model completeness of real closed fields, it is true for every real closed field $k$ containing $\mathbb{R}$.
+The existence of such a Nash diffeomorphism means these semialgebraic sets have the same real closed Euler characteristic, as required. \end{proof}